Accounting Verse

 Service Revenue 500.00

-You will learn how to prepare journal entries in another post.
+You will learn how to prepare journal entries in another lesson.
 For a head start, let us take a look at how we came up with the journal entry for the first transaction.
-In that transaction, Mr. Briggs invested $30,000 to start a marketing consultation business on October 1, 2011.
+In that transaction, Mr. Briggs invested $30,000 to start a marketing consultation business on October 1, 2021.

-2. Determine the amount to be debited and the amount.
+2. Determine the account to be debited and the amount.
 In this case, there is an increase in cash because of the contribution.
 To increase cash, an asset account, we debit it.
-Debits are presented before credits.
 So, we would then record Cash and place the amount, 30,000 on the debit column.

 3. Next, we determine the account credited.
 We are recording the owner's initial contribution.
 It increases the company's capital; therefore we would credit the capital account – Mr. Briggs, Capital, and place the amount in the credit column.
 Credits are recorded below the debits.
-Notice that they are indented.
+Also, notice the indentions used.

 4. Finally, provide a brief explanation at the end of the entry.